ncatlab/nlab-content/pages/1/7/7/3/23771/content.md

 1. its [[inference rules]] for [[identification types]] make the [[univalence axiom]] be a computable function, as it is in [[cubical type theories]] and unlike the case for [[Martin-Löf dependent type theory]].

-To which extent this hope is being realized would ideally be elucidated by the references [below](#References).
+Since higher observational type theory is still work in progress, there being as yet no formally specified theory called 'HOTT' in the literature, the extent to which this hope is being realized should be explored in the references [below](#References).

 ## Definition